Recombinant Proteins

 Integrin Beta 4 Human Recombinant

-ITGB4 produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 691 amino acids (28-710a.a.) and having a molecular mass of 77.5kDa.
-(Molecular size on SDS-PAGE will appear at approximately 70-100kDa).
-ITGB4 is expressed with an 8 amino acid His tag at C-Terminus and purified by proprietary chromatographic techniques.
+Produced in Sf9 Baculovirus cells, ITGB4 is a single, glycosylated polypeptide chain consisting of 691 amino acids (28-710a.a.).
+It has a molecular mass of 77.5kDa, although its size on SDS-PAGE may appear between 70-100kDa.
+The protein is expressed with an 8 amino acid His tag at the C-Terminus and purified using proprietary chromatographic techniques.

 Integrins are a large family of transmembrane receptors that facilitate cell-cell and cell-extracellular matrix (ECM) adhesion.
 They are heterodimeric proteins composed of alpha (α) and beta (β) subunits.
 In humans, there are 18 α and 8 β subunits, which combine to form at least 24 distinct integrin heterodimers .
 These receptors play crucial roles in various cellular processes, including signal transduction, cell migration, and the maintenance of cell structure .